About this training program (2023)

 Upon successful completion of the training program, you may petition the ISNHCP to be included on our locator list as a distinguished ISNHCP Practitioner.

-Follow these links to learn more about the training steps and to research the basic costs you can expect to pay over one to two years:
+Follow these links to learn more about the training steps and to research the basic costs you can expect to pay over one to two years.
+If you require more detailed information about the training steps and associated costs, email the Director of Field Training:

 Quiz Links (Tutoring fees may or may not also apply)